JustJ3527/shuttrly/README.md

 # Shuttrly

-Shuttrly is a photo-sharing web application built with Django.
+Shuttrly is a photo-sharing web application for photographers built with Django.
 Still in development...

 ---